sweattep/modern_quotes/README.md

 >I've always been a gamer

+>I just want to create something for myself that other people find useful

 >a coward will never fight a man who is equal

 >I'm not no teacher, as you can tell from how I speak.
 I'm just a voice from the crowd.